 New agents and existing agents will have a tendency to add a little something to their interviews on a regular basis and over a period of time, their selling interview and their sales talk is all screwed up.
 They then wonder why they are not closing sales..

-so if your closing ratio takes turn for the worse, Listen to that tape when your closing ratio was good.
+so if your closing ratio takes turn for the worse, Listen to that tape when your closing ratio or appointment setting numbers were good.

 as a life insurance agent, the psychology of communicating is one of your most important skills to work on and refine.